Doctor insights on:

 Polyarthralgia: You should be seen in person by a rheumatologist.
 Good luck. ...Read more

 Mild Psoriasis sufferer, chronic pain right forarm & elbow.
 Blood tests 80 titre ana, positive anticentromere.
 Psoriatic arthritis or scleroderma?

-Occam's Razor: The simplest explanation is most the likely one.
-Usually Systemic Sclerosis and/or limited Scleroderma is not characterized by arthritis like you describe.
-The typical biomarker is anti Scl-70 (anti-topoisomerase).
-Symptoms have to be put into a broader context and be characterized beyond elbow and forearm pain.
+Occam's Razor: Usually Systemic Sclerosis and/or limited Scleroderma is not characterized by arthritis like you describe.
+The typical biomarker the anti Scl-70 (anti-topoisermorase).
+Symptoms have to be put into context and better described than elbow and forearm pain.
 This one you should see a rheumatologist about.
-Dermatology would be useful as well. ...Read more
+Dermatology would be useful as well.
+Best of luck! ...Read more

 Positive ana positive rnp low positive ccp positive dsdna can you tell me if this means lupus or mctd?

 ?: depends on the clinical picture as well, results point towards auto immune disorder, but need to be put in clinical context and follow up to commit to a diagnosis ...Read more

 Causes to results ? hsCRP=9.4; ANA Positive (speckled); Low ESR; ENA Negative; dsDNA Negative; ssDNA Ab IgG - PENDING.
 Big Toes &, wrists pain

 Sm/rnp antibody- ANA choice- positive, speckled/titer: 1:1280; sm & rnp (done alone) negative; sm/rnp antibody (together?) positive 3.0 guessing mctd?